Yan-Hauw/implementing-malloc-and-free-in-c-for-a-dynamic-memory-allocator-for-c-programs/README.md

 The progression from implicit list to explicit list to segregated list allocator from project start to project end:

-  - At the start of the project, all files in the **Implicit list dynamic memory allocator** folder were provided by the instructor in the above described file/folder structure.
+  - At the start of the project, all files in the **Implicit list dynamic memory allocator** folder that is in the root of the repository were provided by the instructor.

   - The malloc and free routines of the implicit allocator were not written by me.